-Top 10 Water Sports Activities to do in New Zealand
+Top 10 Water Sports Activities to Do in New Zealand

 There is a lot of water in New Zealand – a lot.

-If it isn’t in the Tasman Sea and Pacific Ocean surrounding the 15,000km of coastline, it’s the obscene amount of lakes (3,820 of them to be exact).
+If it isn’t in the Tasman Sea and the Pacific Ocean surrounding the 15,000km of coastline, it’s the obscene amount of lakes (3,820 of them to be exact).
 New Zealand has made the most out of these waters by hosting some incredible water sports.
 From a casual exploration trip by kayak to fighting to keep inside your raft in white water rafting, there are plenty of ways to be entertained on the water in New Zealand.

 No wonder so many Kiwis love to get out on the ocean, whether it’s to sail to the many offshore islands or surf the pumping waves.
 Make like a New Zealander and tick off the eight epic water sports activities from your New Zealand adventure bucket list!